AlexCharlton/site-generator/README.md

 Is saying that, when the variable `prev` exists (because there isn't always going to be a previous page, in the case that you are rendering the most recent page), output a link to the address of that previous page with the link text `"Previous post"`.

 The one last thing we haven't talked about is the `(htm ...)` here.
 Remember `str` that was used when you wanted the non-string-literal contents of a bit of CL-WHO HTML to be output as a string?
 You might wonder why `str` was not placed around the `let`.
-In this case, since we got back to using CL-WHO HTML syntax, we didn't need a `str`.
-Instead what we needed was `htm` to let CL-WHO know that we wanted to get back to using its syntax.
+In this case, since we got back to using CL-WHO HTML syntax, we didn't need a `str`[^htm].
+Instead we use `htm` to let CL-WHO know that we wanted to get back to using its syntax.

 The next span, with class `next`, is the same as the one with class `prev`, but it makes reference to the posts that were made prior to the current page.

+[^fn]: Actually a macro is created, but this is of little consequence.

+[^htm]: We could choose to do so, but then we'd need another `xml` function in place of the `htm`

 ### Custom lisp functions

-Based on the `nav` variable that we set in the top-level config file, we know we have at least two more pages that we want to create: `index` and `archive`. `example-blog/content/index` will be a very simple page, with one twist.
+Based on the `nav` variable that we set in the top-level config file, we know we have at least two more pages that we want to create: `index` and `archive`. `example-blog/content/index` will be a very simple page, with one twist:

 ```commonlisp
 :contents